OrShahar1/Cake_bot-/README.md

 # Cake_bot-

-This is a bot that automatically sends emails to your friends when they need to bring a cake!
+The bot that will help you manage your refreshments at the meetings

+Sending email to friends / group members who need to bring her to the next meeting.

+How to act?

-1. Holds a mailing list of your group members - changeable
+1. Update the name.txt file according to the emails of your group members

+2. Run the program

+3. Write run in the window that pops.

+4. What fun!
+The email has been sent!

+Note :

+Please note that the mailing list is updated automatically.

-2. Sends an email to a friend who brings a cake
+The email sent to the person who needs to bring a cake now and come in line

-3. GUI to run the bot

 ![](PIC.jfif)